 Take a look at Bellroy and how they construct their product imagery.

-best e-commerce product pages: Bellroy
+best ecommerce product pages: Bellroy

 Highlights: